danimar95/danimar95/README.md

  Hi there 👋 I’m **Daniela Martinez!**
  ### About Me
-I'm a Full-stack Developer specialized in Front-end Development.
-I have a good understanding of front-end technologies such as HTML5, CSS, JavaScript, ReactJS, NextjS Redux-Toolkit, React-query, Typescript, Bootstrap, MUI, Tailwind, jQuery, SQL, Jest, Cypress, and React testing library.
+I'm a Mid-level Developer specialized in ReactJS and NodeJS.
+I have a good understanding and strong experience of front-end technologies such as HTML5, CSS, JavaScript, ReactJS, NextjS Redux-Toolkit, React-query, Typescript, Bootstrap, MUI, Tailwind, jQuery, SQL, Jest, Cypress, and React testing library.

 I also have experience with Ruby on Rail, NodeJS and a solid understanding of RESTful APIs.
 I am result-oriented and have experience with responsive and agile development.
 I am a fast learner and am looking forward to facing new challenges as a Front-End Web Developer / Full-Stack Developer.